OZ7UP/Zachary-Tan/aboutme.md

 I also hope to use my personal website to showcase how I view the world through my photography edits.
 I do have a fair warning: coffee is not guaranteed in any of the pictures I choose to share.
 I simply wanted to be cute with the name for the website.

-With that said, short of any photos I choose to share, there is one place on my website where you are guaranteed to find a picture of coffee.
+With that said, short of any photos I choose to share, there is one place on my website where you are guaranteed to find a picture of me drinking coffee.
 The only hint I can give to you is that it can be easy to get lost if you are wandering about.

 ## What I use: